jclehner/nmrpflash/README.md

 This will execute the command specified by `-c` prior to starting the TFTP upload (in this case setting the IP address to 192.168.1.2).

+###### "Received keep-alive request."

+This usually means that flashing is in progress.
+On some devices, you may get a few hundred keep-alive requests before it eventually finishes!

 ### Building and installing
 ###### Linux, Mac OS X, BSDs